catsoften/The-Powder-Toy/Wiki/circuits/solving-method.md

 **Capacitors:**

 Capacitors are simply "dynamic voltage sources" that obey the equation i = c dV/dt.
 The current through the capacitor, divided by the capacitance, is the derivative of voltage.
-The voltage source value is then multiplied by a timestamp (default: 0.5 s) and added to the original voltage using Euler's method.
+The voltage source value is then multiplied by a timestamp (default: 1/60 s) and added to the original voltage using Euler's method.

 (Preferably, we would've used something like a midpoint-eulers or Runge-Kutta, but saving additional floats to each CPTR particle or re-evaluating currents in the future timesteps were considered too costly.)

+**Inductors (Current sources):**

+Inductors are current sources that obey the equation V = L di/dt.
+The derivative of current is the voltage across divided by the inductance, and this value updates the current source value using Euler's method.

+Current sources are modeled by changing what the current leaving the circuit has to equal at the nodes.
+Normally, the currents sum to 0, but now the current source branch is ignored, and the total current equals the current source value (or the negative, depending on polarity).

 **NTCT / PTCT / Other dynamic resistors:**